cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn.md

 If you already have a working installation of numpy and scipy, the easiest way to install scikit-learn is using pip

+:o: look up how to do bash in markdown, see our other files

     $ pip install numpy
     $ pip install scipy -U
     $ pip install -U scikit-learn